 It would seem unlikely that Assange would be willing to reveal the source of the Clinton and DNC emails published by WikiLeaks and so suspicion will remain on the Russians, who may or may not be the real culprits.
 Only if lawyers for WikiLeaks were able to strike an immunity deal with the U.S. government might Assange reveal the true source – assuming his denials of Russian involvement are true.

 One way or the other, such an outcome seems incredibly unlikely.
 The implications of what Assange could reveal are enormous and, for some, highly dangerous, from a legal perspective.
-There are, quite simply, too many politicians and political operatives – particularly in the Democratic Party and the intelligence community – who would find themselves with a lot of explaining to do, should WikiLeaks produce verifiable evidence that they obtained the leaked emails from a source other than Russian hackers.We value your comments!
-Please weigh in on our comment section below.
+There are, quite simply, too many politicians and political operatives – particularly in the Democratic Party and the intelligence community – who would find themselves with a lot of explaining to do, should WikiLeaks produce verifiable evidence that they obtained the leaked emails from a source other than Russian hackers.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com